-7 Consultation process (CAR-11.235): SRD Staff Receive comments 2 weeks to 3 Send NPA, and its attachments officially through email to the identified stakeholders for consultation or publish them on the CAA website and feedback from the industry.
-Months 8 Review of Comments (CAR-11.240) & Entry into Force and Transitional Period (CAR-11.245): After receiving the comments, form a committee or a focused group (if required) or conduct a meeting to review comments and feedback received from the industry.
+7 Consultation process (CAR 44 335).
+CDD Stoff Posoivo commente 2 wooks += 2 7 Consultation process (CAR-11.235): Send NPA, and its attachments officially through email to the identified stakeholders for consultation or publish them on the CAA website SRD Staff Receive comments and feedback from the industry.
+2 weeks to 3 Months 8 Review of Comments (CAR-11.240) & Entry into Force and Transitional Period (CAR-11.245): After receiving the comments, form a committee or a focused group (if required) or conduct a meeting to review comments and feedback received from the industry.
 Review team (CAR- 11.240(a)) Policy Lead, Technical Lead or rulemaking group and independent focal point Incorporate the comments (if applicable) and finalize the CARCRD -Transitional Period -Entry into force date 10 - 30 Working Days 9 Document Control (CAR-11.250(b)): Submit the final version of the proposed new CAR or amendment to a CAR to the Document Control for formatting.
 SRD Staff & Document Control unit Control Document of Regulation 2 - 14 Working Days 10 Publication of Regulation (CAR-11.250(a)): Received the formatted CAR and prepare the SRD and DGCAR cover letters. (continued): Prepare approval page, attach the DGCAR Cover Letter and the CAR.
 Submit above to the President of CAA for approval. (continued): Publication of the Regulations on the CAA Website.
 The industry has been notified officially to monitor the CAA website continuously.
 SRD Staff DGCAR coordination and follow up Staff SRD Staff Approval of DGCAR on cover Letter President of CAA Approval Published Regulation on CAA website 1 - 5 Working Days 2 - 5 Working Days 1 - 2 Working Days 11 Notification and Publication of Differences (CAR-11.250(c)): Forward the approved CAR to the concerned Department Director, Technical Lead and concerned inspectors. (continued): Focal points should review CC/EFOD and update the status of Oman Difference with related SARPs. (continued): Any Significant Difference shall be notified to SRD to be published on AIP.
-SRD Staff Technical Department's Focal Points Technical Department's Focal points ow the steps indicated ablication of Significan 1 - 2 Working Days Up to 1 months Up to earliest AIP publication.
+SRD Staff Technical Department's Focal Points Technical Department's Focal points File the difference using EFOD (if any) DGCAR request form (AIM SLA) AIP GEN 1-7 1 - 2 Working Days Up to 1 months Up to earliest AIP publication.
+Note: The relevant focal point, should follow the steps indicated in the established Procedures for the Notification and Publication of Significant Differences.